cap-js/docs/java/messaging-foundation.md

 In section [CDS-Declared Events](#cds-declared-events), we show how to declare events in CDS models and by this let CAP generate EventContext interfaces especially tailored for the defined payload, that allows type safe access to the payload.

-::: tip
+::: tip Using an outbox
 The messages are sent once the transaction is successful.
-Per default, an in-memory outbox is used, but there's also support for a persistent outbox.
-See [Java - Outbox](./outbox) for more information.
+Per default, an in-memory outbox is used, but there's also support for a [persistent outbox](./outbox#persistent).

+You can configure a [custom outbox](./outbox#custom-outboxes) for a messaging service by setting the property `cds.messaging.services.<key>.outbox.name` to the name of the custom outbox.
+This specifically makes sense when [using multiple channels](../guides/messaging/#using-multiple-channels).
 :::